fpgadeveloper/ethernet-fmc-axi-eth/README.md

 #### Installation of MicroZed and PicoZed board definition files

-To use the projects for the MicroZed and PicoZed, you must first install the board definition files for those boards into your Vivado and Xilinx SDK installation.
+To use the projects for the MicroZed and PicoZed, you must first install the board definition files for those boards into your Vivado and Vitis installation.

 The following folders contain the board definition files and can be found in this project repository at this location: